BorisTheBrave/RuleBook/README.md

 That let's us organize the code better.
 You can place code for handling eating a magic cake with all the other code for magic cakes, you don't have to put every special case inside the EatFood method.

-And we can later start modifying those rules themselves as rulebooks, if we want to override reglar behaviour.
+And we can later start modifying those rules themselves as rulebooks, if we want to override regular behaviour.

 ```csharp
 // Ignore the Poisoned rule when the player is immune.